NatronGitHub/Natron/Documentation/source/guide/tutorials-hsvtool.rst

 .. figure:: _images/hsvtool_12.png

-The image above displays two :ref:`net.sf.openfx.HSVToolPlugin` nodes that is keying the same input, but generating two different mattes based on the output alpha.
+The image above displays two :ref:`HSVTool <net.sf.openfx.HSVToolPlugin>` nodes that is keying the same input, but generating two different mattes based on the output alpha.
 The middle viewer is the Hue mode output.
 The viewer on the right is the min(Hue, Saturation) mode output.
 When you are working with compressed source images the output alpha modes will yield different results.

 .. figure:: _images/hsvtool_13.png

-.. note:: If you need more control on the alpha/matte output, the :ref:`net.sf.openfx.ColorLookupPlugin` node can help adjusting edges.
+.. note:: If you need more control on the alpha/matte output, the :ref:`ColorLookup <net.sf.openfx.ColorLookupPlugin>` node can help adjusting edges.